tsunami416604/azure-docs.hu-hu/articles/media-services/previous/media-services-dotnet-configure-asset-delivery-policy.md

         // GetKeyDeliveryUrl for Widevine attaches the KID to the URL.
         // For example: https://amsaccount1.keydelivery.mediaservices.windows.net/Widevine/?KID=268a6dcb-18c8-4648-8c95-f46429e4927c.
-        // The WidevineBaseLicenseAcquisitionUrl (used below) also tells Dynamaic Encryption
+        // The WidevineBaseLicenseAcquisitionUrl (used below) also tells Dynamic Encryption
         // to append /?
 KID =< keyId > to the end of the url when creating the manifest.
         // As a result Widevine license acquisition URL will have KID appended twice,
         // so we need to remove the KID that in the URL when we call GetKeyDeliveryUrl.